LuxAnimation

 LuxAnimation was a Luxembourgish animation studio based in Doncols, Luxembourg.
-The company was founded in 2000 by Lilian Eche and Ariane Payen.
+The company was founded in 2001 by former Neuroplanet employees Lilian Eche and Ariane Payen.
 The company often partnered with other companies to produce animated programs and movies.
 In 2006, LuxAnimation was acquired by MoonScoop.
 In June 2010, LuxAnimation opened a department called Luxatelier, which was dedicated to audiovisual projects for cinema and television.
 In 2014, Dargaud acquired MoonScoop and all of its European operations.